STG-7/MinesweeperFrontEnd/_pages/about.md

     }
 </style>

-About the Creators: We are from Mr. Mortensen's Period 4.
-Class.
+About Us:

+This is our project for AP Computer Science Principles trimester 1.
+We used